Course1

 $85.00

-• Author/Instructor: Norman Lencz
+• Instructor(s): Norman Lencz

 Incentive Compensation in Businesses, Part 2 Companies of every type including incentivize compensation features in employee compensation packages.
 The range of incentive compensation tools and techniques available to these companies depends on the type of entity involved.
 Corporate entities have stock options, restricted stock and other forms of profit or capital appreciation rights.
 LLCs are even more flexible and can award a variety of forms of profit or capital rights.
 These alternatives, together with voting and vesting restrictions, provide companies alternatives for virtually every circumstance.
 But each alternative comes with tradeoffs – practical, tax and financial.
 This program will provide you with a real world guide to the incentive compensation alternatives in business entities.
 Day 1: · Framework of incentive compensation alternatives for corporate v. pass-through entity · Advantages and drawbacks of stock options, restricted stock, and profit participation rights · How IRC Section 83 impacts corporate stock options, the award of restricted stock and other rights · Use of vesting to impact the tax consequences of incentive compensation · Special incentive compensation issues in S Corps Day 2: · Use of profit interests and capital interest in LLCs, partnerships · Exchanging incentive compensation for services · Incentive compensation in single member LLCs · Impact of IRC Section 409A and deferred compensation · Employment tax considerations Speaker: Norman Lencz is a partner in the Baltimore, Maryland office of Venable, LLP, where his practice focuses on a broad range of federal, state, local and international tax matters.
 He advises clients on tax issues relating to corporations, partnerships, LLCs, joint ventures and real estate transactions.
 He also has extensive experience with compensation planning in closely held businesses.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.